-Name Direction Domain Description TX_SOPIN3 Input TX_CLK Transmit LBUS Start Of Packet for segment3.
-TX_EOPIN0 Input TX_CLK Transmit LBUS End Of Packet for segment0.
+Name I/O Domain Description TX_ENAIN0 I TX_CLK Transmit LBUS Enable for segment0.
+This signal is used to enable the TX LBUS Interface.
+All signals on the transmit segmented LBUS interface are sampled only in cycles in which TX_ENAIN is sampled as a 1.
+TX_ENAIN1 I TX_CLK Transmit LBUS Enable for segment1.
+TX_ENAIN2 1 TX_CLK Transmit LBUS Enable for segment2.
+TX_ENAIN3 1 TX_CLK Transmit LBUS Enable for segment3.
+TX_SOPIN0 I TX_CLK Transmit LBUS Start Of Packet for segment0.
+This signal is used to indicate the Start Of Packet (SOP) when it is sampled as a 1 and is 0 for all other transfers of the packet.
+This signal is sampled only in cycles in which TX_ENAIN is sampled as a 1.
+TX_SOPIN1 1 TX_CLK Transmit LBUS Start Of Packet for segment1.
+TX_SOPIN2 1 TX_CLK Transmit LBUS Start Of Packet for segment2.
+TX_SOPIN3 1 TX_CLK Transmit LBUS Start Of Packet for segment3.
+TX_EOPIN0 I TX_CLK Transmit LBUS End Of Packet for segment0.
 This signal is used to indicate the End Of Packet (EOP) when it is sampled as a 1 and is 0 for all other transfers of the packet.
 This signal is sampled only in cycles in which TX_ENAIN is sampled as a 1.
-TX_EOPIN1 Input TX_CLK Transmit LBUS End Of Packet for segment1.
-TX_EOPIN2 Input TX_CLK Transmit LBUS End Of Packet for segment2.
-TX_EOPIN3 Input TX_CLK Transmit LBUS End Of Packet for segment3.
-TX_ERRIN0 Input TX_CLK Transmit LBUS Error for segment0.
+TX_EOPIN1 1 TX_CLK Transmit LBUS End Of Packet for segment1.
+TX_EOPIN2 1 TX_CLK Transmit LBUS End Of Packet for segment2.
+TX_EOPIN3 I TX_CLK Transmit LBUS End Of Packet for segment3.
+TX_ERRINO ı TX_CLK Transmit LBUS Error for segment0.
 This signal is used to indicate that a packet contains an error when it is sampled as a 1 and is 0 for all other transfers of the packet.
 This signal is sampled only in cycles in which TX_ENAIN and TX_EOPIN are sampled as 1.
 When this signal is sampled as a 1, the last data word is replaced with the IEEE standard 802.3-2012 Error Code control word that guarantees the partner device receives the packet in error.
 If a packet is input with this signal set to a 1, the FCS checking and reporting is disabled (only for that packet).
-TX_ERRIN1 Input TX_CLK Transmit LBUS Error for segment1.
-TX_ERRIN2 Input TX_CLK Transmit LBUS Error for segment2.
-TX_ERRIN3 Input TX_CLK Transmit LBUS Error for segment3.
-TX_MTYIN0[3:0] Input TX_CLK Transmit LBUS Empty for segment0.
+TX_ERRIN1 I TX_CLK Transmit LBUS Error for segment1.
+TX_ERRIN2 1 TX_CLK Transmit LBUS Error for segment2.
+TX_ERRIN3 1 TX_CLK Transmit LBUS Error for segment3.
+TX_MTYIN0[3:0] I TX_CLK Transmit LBUS Empty for segment0.
 This bus is used to indicate how many bytes of the TX_DATAIN bus are empty or invalid for the last transfer of the current packet.
 This bus is sampled only in cycles that TX_ENAIN and TX_EOPIN are sampled as 1.
 When TX_EOPIN and TX_ERRIN are sampled as 1, the value of TX_MTYIN[2:0] is ignored and treated as if it was 000.
 The other bits of TX_MTYIN are used as usual.
-TX_MTYIN1[3:0] Input TX_CLK Transmit LBUS Empty for segment1.
-TX_MTYIN2[3:0] Input TX_CLK Transmit LBUS Empty for segment2.
-TX_MTYIN3[3:0] Input TX_CLK Transmit LBUS Empty for segment3.
+TX_MTYIN1[3:0] 1 TX_CLK Transmit LBUS Empty for segment1.
+TX_MTYIN2[3:0] I TX_CLK Transmit LBUS Empty for segment2.
+TX_MTYIN3[3:0] I TX_CLK Transmit LBUS Empty for segment3.